Mapping AI Tools to Every Phase of Your SDLC

 • Grafana AI: Integrates AI-driven anomaly detection and intelligent alerting into the popular open-source monitoring stack, making AI-powered observability accessible to teams using Prometheus and Loki.

-• PagerDuty AI: Uses machine learning to correlate alerts, reduce noise, and automate incident response workflows, helping on-call engineers resolve issues faster.
+• PagerDuty AI: Uses machine learning to correlate alerts, reduce noise, and automate incident response workflows.
+PagerDuty now exposes an MCP server so agents can fetch incident context directly and propose remediations.

 Teams using AI in monitoring report a 65% reduction in Mean Time to Resolution (MTTR).
 For implementation guidance, see our article on how AI tools are reducing mean time to recovery.